How long does it take to charge an electric vehicle (EV)?

 How do I get a home charger installed?

-E.ON can help you find the right electric vehicle charger for your car, working out what output you need and then installing it for you.
-They can also help you apply for grants which can give up to £350 towards the cost of installing an EV charger at home if you're a landlord.
+We can help you find the right electric vehicle charger for your car, working out what output you need and then installing it for you.
+We can also help you apply for grants which can give up to £350 towards the cost of installing an EV charger at home if you're a landlord.

-You can get more information on what electric vehicle chargers they offer as well as book your installation.
+You can get more information on what electric vehicle chargers we offer as well as book your installation.